What Type of RV Camper Are You? From Newbies to Full-Timers, We're All Different.

 And, when you did travel further, you had to do some serious pre-planning to make sure that you had a safe and convenient place to spend those overnight stays in your camper, as you traveled.

 But, today, with the advent of improved roads, better resst stops, friendlier hotel chains, and drive-in services of every kind, it is not unusual at all, for a person or a family to travel hundreds and even thousands of miles to get to their ultimate destination in their RV's.

-And, of course, there are the tens of thousands of RVers on the roads today taking advantage of these many tools designed to provide services for the occasional and the full time traveler.
+And, of course, there are the MILLIONS of RVers on the Road today, taking advantage of these many tools designed to provide services for the occasional and the full time traveler.

 After spending the last several years snooping around the country in my RV myself, and meeting so many other RVers in my travels, I have noticed that most RVers fall into one of several categories.

 And, although there are no formal definitions of the groupings of RVers, in my head I have come to break them down into these basic categories;

 Vacation Campers are those families and couples that work full-time, and only have a few weeks (and weekends), each year, to get away and travel around the country in their Camper or RV.

 They usually take one or two long ( 1-2 weeks at a time) vacations.
 And they love to travel the country, camp and enjoy the different sights while at the same time being self-contained Campers when they do get to their destination.